 The UK version of bingo, 90 ball bingo really is king on most Android bingo sites.
 These games take place around the clock and you’ll usually find three prizes up for grabs in each game.
 This includes a full house prize, a two line prize and a one line prize too.

-These games can usually be played for pennies, and some sites even offer free games where you can win for real so you never need to spend a lot (sometimes nothing!) to join in.
+These games can usually be played for pennies, and there are even some free bingo sites that let you spend without even registering your card details to join in.
 These are generally divided into different rooms, each with their own jackpots and ticket prices.
 If you’re a regular player then you’ll probably see the same roomies popping into the same rooms at various times of the day.

 There can be many different types of jackpots in these 90 ball rooms.
 They can be guaranteed, which means one player must win a set amount, or progressive, which will get bigger as more tickets are sold to the room.
 Continue reading “Types of Games on Android Bingo Sites”